Instant Pot Thit Kho (Vietnamese Braised Pork and Eggs)

 Instructions

-• Parboil the Pork.
-Bring a pot of water to a boil (or use the Instant Pot on sauté mode).
-Add the pork and boil for 3–4 minutes to remove impurities.
-Drain, rinse under cold water, and pat dry.
+• Parboil the pork.
+Bring a pot of water to a boil.
+Add pork and boil for 3–4 minutes to remove impurities.
+Drain, rinse with cold water, and pat dry.

-• Marinate the Pork.
-In a large bowl, combine the pork with salt, pepper, 1 tablespoon of caramel sauce, and fish sauce.
-Let it marinate for at least 15 minutes to absorb the flavors.
+• Marinate the pork.
+In a bowl, combine pork with salt, pepper, caramel sauce, fish sauce, and soy sauce.
+Let marinate for at least 15 minutes.

-• Add the Eggs.
-Open the lid and gently place the peeled hard-boiled eggs into the pot.
-Switch to [SAUTE] mode and simmer for 2–3 minutes to let the eggs absorb the sauce.
-The flavors will continue to develop as the dish cools.
+• Add eggs and finish.
+Open the lid and add peeled eggs.
+Switch to Sauté mode and simmer for 2–3 minutes so the eggs absorb the sauce.
+Taste and adjust seasoning as needed.

 Nutrition